Spaying and Neutering: We Help You Decide

 When to Spay or Neuter My Pet?

-Your pet receives a complete physical examination before the treatment to ensure they're in good health.
-The operation is performed with your pet under general anaesthesia and painkillers.
 After the surgery, you'll need to keep your pet calm and rested while the incision heals.

 Make sure to make them as comfortable as possible and use an anxiety-relieving bed.

-Related: What to do if Your Dog has Anxiety?
+Related: What To Do if Your Dog Has Anxiety?

-DISCLAIMER: If your dog is suffering from anxiety and showing bad behaviour, what they probably need is attention and training.
-Spaying and neutering shouldn’t be used as a tool to change or fix behavioural issues!
+If your dog is suffering from anxiety and showing bad behaviour, what they probably need is attention and training.

 Conclusion

-De-sexing your pet appears worthwhile because the pros of spaying and neutering exceed the cons.
 Planning to spay or neuter your pets while they're young is a good idea, but you shouldn't rush into it.
-Also, make sure to prepare to take care of your baby post-surgery.

-Always consult a veterinarian before deciding on your pet's health and welfare.
 Ultimately, it would be your decision if you'll have your Fluffy Friend spayed or neutered.
-And we hope that we have helped you with your decision.

 We have always spayed and neutered all our animals.
 It stops a lot of spraying and roaming and bad behaviour.
 Some of our dogs still barked but as warning a stranger was on our property mostly.